New year, new resolutions: money coach's tips on meeting financial goals for 2018

 List goals in short-term, medium-term and long-term objectives so they can be prioritized, she said.

-"Start working on one goal in a bite-sized piece," she said.
+"Start working on one goal in a bite-d piece," she said.
 "Work on one goal and then move to the next, ticking them off as you go so you can actually see the progress that you're making."

 Avoiding more debt is key to meeting financial resolutions, she said.